einhander/cin-manual-latex/README.md

 Bref help to compile.
 `sudo apt install texlive-full`

-Then `pdflatex feature5.tex && feature5.tex`
+Then `pdflatex CinelerraGG_Manual.tex && pdflatex CinelerraGG_Manual.tex`

 There is a good guide for LaTeX at OverLeaf: https://www.overleaf.com/learn/latex/Learn_LaTeX_in_30_minutes